 Just sharing the love with some links back to articles and galleries that have featured my PaperFaces artwork and story.

-PS: Since starting PaperFaces I’ve received a few inquiries on my illustration techniques — so I wrote a guide called Mastering Paper by 53.
+Since starting PaperFaces I’ve received a few inquiries on my illustration techniques — so I wrote a guide for you called Mastering Paper.
+You’re welcome!

 If you have a question concerning the content of this page, please feel free to contact me.